A gathering for ritual and learning in European traditional spiritualities

 These practices are found not only in Europe, but among the historical cultures of all humankind.
 They include offering-making, shared ceremony and creative arts, seasonal celebration and custom, animism — communication and kinship with non-human beings like animals, plants and trees, stone, earth, and celestial bodies like the sun and moon — and polytheism, communication with multiple gods.

 Not all pagans will identify with all of these practices, and not all who engage in these practices would identify as pagan.
-Nevertheless, all who are interested in or curious about any these practices are welcome at pagan camp!
+Nevertheless, all who are interested in or curious about any these practices are welcome at Pagan Camp!

 Paganism is diverse, non-dogmatic and non-prescriptive.
 Though the folklore that sometimes informs modern pagan practice can be rooted in regional cultures, the event organizers believe that the ancient sacred myths, texts and practices that inform modern paganism are common human resources, with no nationality or ethnicity held above any other.